silvesterwali/silvesterwali/README.md

 Hi my name is Silvester Wali ,nice to meet you

 I'm a Frontend Developer , #nuxtjs #tailwind #daysyui is tools that i use.
-Also i love to contribute to open source
+Also i love to contribute to open source .

+i currenly looking for remote job as frontend developer . if any kind help you offer I really appreciate it.

 If you have any idea to improve my github profile feel free to connected.